 - ¼ cup oats

 - ⅓ cup egg Whites (2 egg whites)

-- 1 tsp. vanilla extract
+- 1 teaspoon vanilla extract

-Blend to a smooth consistency.
+- Blend the ingredients until you reach a smooth consistency.

-Serve with berries, sugar-free jam or peanut butter.
+- Serve with berries, sugar-free jam or peanut butter.